protonemedia/laravel-ffmpeg/README.md

 > # :warning: Under Development :construction:

 This package provides an integration with FFmpeg for Laravel 5.1 and higher.
 The storage of the files is handled by [Laravel's Filesystem](http://laravel.com/docs/5.1/filesystem).
-Currenly only supports local drivers!

 ## Installation